jrief/django-formset/README.md

   multiple checkboxes with options.
 * File uploads are handled asynchronously.
 When the user opens the file dialog or drags a file into the form, this file then is uploaded immediately to a temporary folder on the server.
-On successful file upload, a unique handle is returned together with a thumbnail of that file.
+On successful file upload, a unique signed handle is returned together with a thumbnail of that file.
 On form submission, this handle then is used to access that file and move it to its final destination.
+  No extra endpoint is required for this feature.
 * Select boxes with too many entries, can be filtered by the server using a search query.
 No extra endpoint is required for this feature.
 * Radio buttons and multiple checkboxes with only a few fields can be rendered inlined rather than